epccs/RPUadpt/Remote/README.md

 # Remote

-This bus manager firmware is for an RPUadpt board, it will watch for a byte matching the local RPU_ADDRESS on the DTR pair and when seen reset the local MCU board (e.g. an RPUadpt on Irrigate7) which places it in bootloader mode.
+This bus manager firmware is for an RPUadpt board, it will watch for a byte matching the local RPU_ADDRESS on the DTR pair and when seen reset the local MCU board which places it in bootloader mode.
 If a non-matching byte is seen the MCU is locked out from the RX and TX pair and no reset occures.

 ## Overview